-Although the PHB stick concealer doesn’t contain the healing calendula (which Odylique concealer contains), it contains healing argan oil which moisturises skin and helps to reduce the appearance of imperfections.
+Although the PHB stick concealer doesn’t contain the healing calendula (which Odylique concealer contains), it contains healing argan oil which moisturises the skin and helps to reduce the appearance of imperfections.

 All in all, PHB Cream Concealer Stick is pretty good and cannot really find many faults with it.
-It would be great for those who are looking for light to medium coverage.
+It would be great for those who are looking for a light to medium coverage.

 PHB Mineral Foundation & Kabuki Brush Set (Medium Rose, SPF30)

-After years of using natural mineral foundation from My Beautiful Earth, I decided it was time to try something different.
+After years of using a natural mineral foundation from My Beautiful Earth, I decided it was time to try something different.
 That’s because I didn’t feel the foundation was of the same quality as years ago and also, every time I ordered, the colour was not exactly matching my usual choice.
 So I decided to give PHB Mineral Foundation a try.
 Since I needed a new kabuki brush I decided to go for the Mineral Foundation & Kabuki Brush Set.